Drug Detox Rates in the United States

 Relapse Statistics & Detox

-Of those who enter detox treatment, nationally only 33% of addicts complete treatment.
+Of those who enter detox treatment, nationally only 33% of people with addiction complete treatment.
 Additionally, only about 17% of these individuals remain sober after five years.
 These statistics are improved when detox is followed by a residential or outpatient treatment program.

 Detox Center Licensing